HamzaLogicAI/hamzalogicai/README.md

 ## Hey there!
 I'm [Hamza Kaleem](https://hamzalogicai.netlify.app/) 👋

 ### 💡 What I'm all about
-I'm a Machine Learning and Data Science Intern, specializing in training and fine-tuning ML algorithms to optimize your data's potential.
+I'm a Data Scientist and a Machine Learning Engineer, specializing in training and fine-tuning ML algorithms to optimize your data's potential.
 These models give you the ease of making their decisions on their own, saving you time and money.
 With a keen eye for data analytics and visualization, I excel at extracting actionable insights from complex datasets.
-My approach ensures that the models I develop are highly functional, visually appealing, user-friendly, and easy to implement.
+My approach ensures that my models are highly functional, visually appealing, user-friendly, and easy to implement.

 With a growth mindset, I'm a strong advocate of self-education.
 I'm always trying to learn more about what interests me most.